 Tacoma Rainiers Game Notes: at Las Vegas (7:05 PT)

-In a four-run Las Vegas fifth, Tacoma native Nate Mondou ripped an RBI double.
-Oakland A's top catching prospect Shea Langeliers hit the game's only home run later in the inning, a two-run shot with two out.

-In a game that featured 11 total pitchers between the clubs, Aviators LHP Sam Selman struck out two in the ninth to notch his first save of the season, stranding O'Keefe's third hit of the night at first base.
+Tacoma first baseman Zach Green got things rolling with a two-run double in the first inning.
+A bullpen trio of Patrick Weigel (3 K), Riley O'Brien (1 K) and lefty Blake Townsend (2 K) each tossed a scoreless inning to finish it off, combining to allow only two hits and a walk.

+RUN OF SAM: Through the first three games of this road trip, Rainiers infielder Sam Haggerty is 7-for-11 with a homer and eight RBI (3 R, 2 SB)...not far behind is outfielder Stuart Fairchild, who's off to a 6-for-12 start in Vegas (solo HR, 3 RBI, 3 R), and has been on base eight times with two walks.
+Haggerty has lifted his average to .328, which ranks seventh in the PCL; his 15 RBI are seventh-most on the circuit as well.

-R SPEED: The Rainiers have stolen 40 bases in 20 games, and lead all of Triple-A in steals by *13*; Buffalo (Toronto), Indianapolis (Pittsburgh) and Omaha (Kansas City) of the International League are tied for second with 27 apiece.
-Caught only five times as a club so far, the Rainiers are stealing bases at an 89% success rate while swiping two bags per game.
-Tacoma outfielder Forrest Wall leads the PCL outright in steals, after his ninth theft last night.
+R SPEED: The Rainiers have stolen 42 bases in 21 games, and lead all of Triple-A in steals by *10*; the Buffalo Bisons (Toronto Blue Jays) of the International League are second with 32, after stealing five times last night in their 5-4 win at Worcester.
+Caught only five times as a club so far, the Rainiers are stealing bases at an .894 clip, while swiping two bags per game.
+Tacoma outfielder Forrest Wall leads the PCL in steals by two, after his 10th theft last night.

-Rainiers infielders Sam Haggerty and Erick Mejia are tied for third on the circuit, two behind Wall, with seven steals apiece.
+Rainiers infielders Sam Haggerty and Erick Mejia are tied for third on the circuit, three behind Wall, with seven steals apiece.

-ODOMETER: Rainiers catcher Joe Odom's four home runs tie him for eighth in the PCL, and his .580 slugging percentage ranks him seventh in the league coming into today's action.

-THEY DIG THE...WALK?: In winning Tuesday's game by drawing 10 walks, Tacoma snapped an 11-game home run streak as a club, in one of the PCL's more hitter-friendly environments.
-Tacoma's longest homer streak last season was 20 games, May 21 through June 14.
-The Rainiers didn't homer last night either; they have yet to go three games without one this season.
+WALKMAN, JUNIOR: Steven Souza, Jr. leads the Rainiers in walks with 13, which ties him for fifth in the PCL...he's three behind Sugar Land infielder David Hensley, who paces the league with 16.

 CAL RAKES: Catcher Cal Raleigh was optioned to Tacoma on Thursday.
 He compiled the longest hitting streak for Tacoma last season, 23 games between May 15 and June 17.
 Raleigh batted .396 during the streak with 20 XBH (6 HR), 22 RBI and 22 runs while OPSing 1.170 (.430/.740).